 John Moore was named one of the 12 most influential theater critics in the U.S by American Theatre Magazine in 2011.
 He has since taken a groundbreaking position as the Denver Center’s Senior Arts Journalist.

-Video: Your first look at The Curious Incident of the Dog in the Night-Time
+Video: Gene Gillette on The Curious Incident of the Dog in the Night-Time

 The Curious Incident of the Dog in the Night-Time: Ticket Information